syskey-shell/VulcanScan/README.md

 ✅ JSON output with timestamps for easy reporting
 ✅ Verbose mode to show closed ports too
 ✅ Optional Nmap fallback scan
-✅ ASCII banner — your signature as a builder

 ---

 ## Installation